 - Plan your site.
-Drupal provides a good toolset to help you build your site but you still need to plan.
-Good wireframes and proper planning can avoid significant misunderstandings and problems later.
+Drupal provides a good toolset to help you build your site, but you should still develop a plan.
+Good wireframes and proper planning can help avoid significant misunderstandings and problems later.

 - Plan for the future.
 You should revisit and reevaluate your site each time there is a major version release of Drupal.
-This does not mean you have to upgrade it, but you should evaluate and plan for an upgrade approximately each 12-24 months.
+This does not mean you have to upgrade it, but you should evaluate and plan for an upgrade approximately every 12-24 months.
 This also involves applying patches and upgrades, especially when they have been released to fix security issues that may arise.

 - Back up your site.
 Back up both the database and the files on the web server.
 Test your backups!
-If you don't test them, you have no idea if you are doing it right.
+If you don't test them, you have no idea if your backup will actually work when you need it.

 The links below will explore some basic to intermediate best practices.
 If you're looking for advanced, programmer-type best practices, go to the Programming Best Practices pages.